2009 shootings of Oakland police officers: Shootout on 74th Avenue

 At 3:02 p.m., SWAT team officers raided the apartment, breaking down the door while throwing nonlethal shock (flashbang) grenades.

 At the time of the raid, the room was poorly illuminated.
 Sergeant Pat Gonzales entered the room first, followed by Sergeant Ervin Romans.
 As Romans entered, he was ambushed by Mixon, who shot him through the wall and door of a bedroom he was hiding in, mortally wounding him.
 Gonzales was then shot and wounded in the shoulder, although he continued to lead the team inside the bedroom.
 None of the officers had yet managed to fire their weapons due to the poor lighting of the room.
 They were momentarily surprised by a young girl who had been wounded in her leg by the flash grenade who screamed loudly and fled from the bathroom.

 As Romans was evacuated, one of the other SWAT officers then spotted Mixon beside the bedroom door, equipped with the SKS rifle, and fired at him.
 Mixon was forced to retreat inside the room and close the door.
 The team moved towards the bedroom and partially forced the door open.
 As he managed to get inside, Sakai was shot and mortally wounded by Mixon.
 Gonzales rushed into the room next and tripped on the floor, falling in front of Mixon.
 Mixon shot at Gonzales while he was falling and could have struck Gonzales in the head, although the bullet was deflected by Gonzales' tactical helmet, which protected him from injury.
 Spotting Mixon, Gonzales opened fire and was joined by Alameda County Sheriff's Deputy Derek Pope; Mixon was felled by the barrage of gunfire and died from his wounds at 3:20 p.m.

 Victims

-During this incident, four policemen were killed in the line of duty, and one additional officer was injured.
+During this incident, four policemen were killed in the line of duty, and a fifth officer was also shot but survived.